• Skip to primary navigation

 5. Stargazing and Constellation Spotting

 Campfire nights are perfect for stargazing once the campfire dies down.
-You can do it alone or along with a partner or a group.
+You can do it alone, along with a partner, or in a group.

 I recommend you choose a dark location for stargazing.
 Campsites away from city lights provide the best conditions for this.